-Whether you want to travel to Estonia to explore potential business opportunities, meet with your business service provider or just enjoy Estonia on holidays, we encourage e-residents to explore a visit to their digital homeland.
-Same information below is also relevant to any employees you wish to hire and relocate to Estonia.
+Whether you want to travel to Estonia to explore potential business opportunities, meet with your business service provider or just enjoy Estonia on holidays, we encourage e-residents to explore their digital homeland.

 Visa information for non-EU citizens

-Estonia is part of the Schengen Area meaning that border controls are abolished within this space.
+Estonia is part of the Schengen Area where border controls are abolished.
 The European Union has established a common visa policy for intended stays in the territory of the Schengen States of no more than 90 days in any 180 days period.
 Information about nationals, who do not need a visa to enter to Estonia, for stays of no more than 90 days in any 180-day period, can be found from the webpage of the Ministry of Foreign Affairs.

 If you are a non-EU citizen wanting to travel to the EU, you will need to have a legal basis to visit as well as a valid travel document.